Greenlaw Hall 414, CB #3520

 Professor Rachel Willis is a Thorp Faculty Engaged Scholar working on port planning for climate change.

 A labor economist who has focused on access to work in the global economy in the past, her current research on global freight transportation planning for climate change in port cities is a result of recent fellowships at the Institute for Emerging Issues, the Institute for the Arts and Humanities, and the Global Research Institute.
 Sea-level rise, drought, rising global temperatures and increased storm severity threaten port communities, influence migration, alter global foodsheds and impact future access to work through complex water connections related to infrastructure.
 The critical need for planning and action to meet the challenges of building resilient communities at local and global levels is central to her Water Over the Bridge project.
 More details of her documentary work at the Panama Canal expansion can be found here with a small set of images here.
-A recent presentation at the Maritime Risk Symposium is here and a short profile of her interdisciplinary research methodology is in Endeavors.
+A recent presentation at the Maritime Risk Symposium is here and a short profile of her is on the Endeavors Women in Science series.
 Travel grants from the Global Education Center to European agencies, conferences, education and water sites along with her 2017 Thorp travel to learn more about how planning and education in the Netherlands and the UK relate to North Carolina’s coastal flooding protection, are leading to the development of two new permanent courses on “Rising Waters” and “Global Impacts on American Waters.”

 Willis’ previous engaged scholarship projects on work access with respect to child care, education, transportation and disability have resulted in long-term university/community collaborations across North Carolina.
 Rachel Willis has always conducted her research through collaborative engaged scholarship.
 With grants from the Russell Sage and Rockefeller Foundations and the Upjohn Institute, her focus on manufacturing workers resulted in Kids at Work: The Value of Employer-Sponsored On-Site Child Care Centers, coauthored with Connelly and DeGraff.
 In addition they have published “If You Build It, They Will Come: Parental Use of On-Site Child Care Centers” in Population Research and Policy Review and “The Value of Employer-Sponsored Child Care to Employees,” in Industrial Relations.
 Their published work on the textile industry includes “The Future of Jobs in the Hosiery Industry” in Low-Wage America: How Employers are Reshaping Opportunity in the Workplace.
 Willis and Connelly have also published “Keeping Good Job Opportunities in the Community” at the CPWO and Willis has published “Voices of Mill Workers: As Jobs Cross Borders and Border-Crossers Take Jobs” in The American South in a Global World.
 Earning the inaugural Bryan Award in 2000 for her 1990’s research on the Smart Start Childcare Legislation, she was also honored in 2002 by the Regional Transportation Authority for her decade plus policy work as an appointed transportation official and with THINK Transit.
 Her research on disability access to higher education is at http://access.unc.edu.
 With numerous grants and fellowships, Campus Compact honored Willis with the 2007 Sigmon Award.
 A 2007 Kauffman Entrepreneurial Fellow at the IAH, Willis was a GSK Transportation Policy Fellow at IEI in 2009 and now investigates global access to work with respect to freight transportation and water challenges.